T. S. Kanaka: Early life and education

-Kanaka was one of eight children born to Santhanakrishna and Padmavathi in Madras.
-Her father was the Deputy Director of Public Instruction and Principal of Madras Teachers College.
-Early on, T. S. Kanaka was drawn to spiritual studies, but despite her interest went on to study medicine, completing her Bachelor of Medicine (MBBS) in December 1954 and achieving her Master of Surgery (MS) in general surgery in March 1963.
-In 1968, she obtained her Master of Surgery (MCh) in Neurosurgery and later completed a PhD in the Evaluation of Stereotatic surgery in Cerebral Palsy in 1972.
+Thanjavur Santhanakrishna Kanaka was one of eight children born to Santhanakrishna and Padmavathi in Madras.
+Her father was the deputy director of Public Instruction and principal of Madras Teachers College.
+Early on, Kanaka was drawn to spiritual studies, but despite her interest went on to study medicine, completing her Bachelor of Medicine (MBBS) in December 1954 and achieving her Master of Surgery (MS) in general surgery in March 1963.
+In 1968, she obtained her Master of Surgery (MCh) in neurosurgery and later completed a PhD in the Evaluation of Stereotatic surgery in Cerebral Palsy in 1972.
 After over 20 years of surgery, Kanaka went back to school and obtained her Diploma in Higher Education (DHEd) in 1983.

 Career

 Kanaka was one of the world's first female neurosurgeons; having qualified with a degree (MCh) in Neurosurgery in March 1968; after Diana Beck (1902-1956), and Aysima Altinok who qualified in November 1959.
 When stereotaxy started in Madras in 1960, Kanaka was a member of B.Ramamurthi's surgical team that performed the first stereotaxic procedures in India.

 Kanaka served in the Indian Army as a commissioned officer during the 1962-1963 Sino-Indian War.
 She was predominantly associated for most of her career with the Government General Hospital.
 Kanaka also taught at the Madras Medical College, Epidemiological Research Centre, Adyar Cancer Institute, Hindu Mission Hospital and other hospitals.
 She worked with several organisations to aid provision of healthcare to economically disadvantaged people, including Tirumala Tirupati Devasthanams TTD (Tirumala) for over 30 years.

 In 1973, she began an international travel stint, first traveling to Tokyo, Japan, which was one of three places in the world where stereotaxic procedures were performed.
 During this time, Kanaka completed a one-year Colombo Plan Fellowship, where she studied phrenic nerve stimulation and biomedical devices, including those for pain management and diaphragmatic pacing.

 Kanaka retired as a surgeon in 1990, but continued to offer consultancy services and refused to descend into private practice.
 In 1996, Kanaka became the Honorary President of the Asian Women's Neurosurgical Association.
 At that time she was formally acknowledged as Asia's first female neurosurgeon.
 She used her own funds to establish a hospital, named after her parents as the Sri Santhanakrishna Padmavathi Health Care and Research Foundation, which offers free healthcare to the needy.
-She died on 14 November 2018 at the age of 86.